Pancho Villa

 Francisco "Pancho" Villa (/ˈpæntʃoʊ ˈviːə/ PAN-choh-_-VEE-ə, /ˈpɑːntʃoʊ ˈviː(j)ə/ PAHN-choh-_-VEE-(y)ə, /es/; born José Doroteo Arango Arámbula; 5 June 1878 – 20 July 1923) was a Mexican revolutionary, guerrilla leader, and politician.
-He was a key figure in the Mexican Revolution, which forced out President and dictator Porfirio Díaz and brought Francisco I. Madero to power in 1911.
+He was a key figure in the Mexican Revolution, which forced out President and dictator Porfirio Díaz, subsequently ending the Porfiriato, and brought Francisco I. Madero to power in 1911.
 When Madero was ousted by a coup led by General Victoriano Huerta in February 1913, Villa joined the anti-Huerta forces in the Constitutionalist Army led by Venustiano Carranza.
 After the defeat and exile of Huerta in July 1914, Villa broke with Carranza.
 Villa dominated the meeting of revolutionary generals that excluded Carranza and helped create a coalition government.
 Emiliano Zapata and Villa became formal allies in this period.
 Like Zapata, Villa was strongly in favor of land reform, but did not implement it when he had power.
 Villa served as provisional governor of Chihuahua from 1913 to 1914.

 At the height of his power and popularity in late 1914 and early 1915, the U.S. considered recognizing Villa as Mexico's legitimate president.
 In Mexico, Villa is generally regarded as a hero of the Revolution who dared to stand up to the United States.
 Some American media outlets describe Villa as a villain and a murderer.